Denis O'Dell

-Denis O'Dell (2 May 1923 – 30 December 2021) was a British film producer, best known for his work on films featuring The Beatles, including Magical Mystery Tour and A Hard Day's Night.
+Denis O'Dell (2 May 1923 – 30 December 2021) was a British film producer, best known for his work on films featuring The Beatles, including A Hard Day's Night and the telefilm Magical Mystery Tour, he was the director of the Beatles newly founded Apple Corps and the Head of Apple Films.
+He retired in 1980.

-The Beatles featured his name in the lyrics of "You Know My Name".
+The Beatles referenced his name in the lyrics of "You Know My Name (Look Up the Number)".

-Early life
+Biography

 O'Dell was born in the London district of Kensington in 1923 to John and Elizabeth O'Dell.

-Personal life

 O'Dell retired to the Spanish city of Almería, which he persuaded several Hollywood directors, including Steven Spielberg and Ridley Scott, to use as a filming location.

-O'Dell died at his home in Almería on 30 December 2021, at the age of 98.
-He was survived by his wife, Donna and their four children, including producer Denise O'Dell.
+O'Dell died at his home in Almería from lung cancer on 30 December 2021, at the age of 98.
+He had four children with his wife, Donna, including producer Denise O'Dell.
 He was also the maternal grandfather of producer Denis Pedregosa.